wjakob/nanobind/docs/ownership.rst

 nanobind provides several *return value policy* annotations that can be passed to :func:`module_::def`, :func:`class_::def`, and :func:`cpp_function`.
-The default policy is :cpp:enumerator:`rv_policy::automatic`, which is usually a reasonable default (but not in this case!).
+The default policy is :cpp:member:`rv_policy::automatic`, which is usually a reasonable default (but not in this case!).

-In the :ref:`problematic example <ownership_problem>`, the policy :cpp:enumerator:`rv_policy::reference` should have been specified explicitly so that the global instance is only *referenced* without any implied transfer of ownership, i.e.:
+In the :ref:`problematic example <ownership_problem>`, the policy :cpp:member:`rv_policy::reference` should have been specified explicitly so that the global instance is only *referenced* without any implied transfer of ownership, i.e.: